its-bede/.github/README.md

 # ITS BeDe

-This is my small side business where I create custom taylored small websites for private persons, artists, streamer or small businesses.
+Welcome to my side business org.